First, the good news: No matter how you feel right now, there is sex after early menopause. Good sex. Satisfying sex. Sex like you used to have!

 Your libido might be lagging, or virtually non-existent.
 Or it might just be that you aren’t in the mood because you feel so depressed.

 As you can imagine, this definitely has repercussions in your relationship.
 Your partner often can’t figure out what is happening — and may feel angry, upset, or all of the above.
-Or you feel that way… you feel as though sex will never be a part of your life again.
+Or indeed you may feel that way, as though sex will never be a part of your life again.

 First, let’s look at the physical side of things.